| Roulette Systems This

 you put down to make that bet is a little more than you won back from

+it.
+5.26% more to be exact, on an American wheel.
 Your best bet is to find systems that don't purport to win over the long

 run, but rather try to chase small wins, and teach you to walk away if